For close to 20 years, HPSA has been empowering people to change their lives.

 The mission of HPSA is to work with communities to end hunger and poverty in South Africa and to care for the Earth.

-HPSA, in partnership with others in transforming communities, achieving sustainable community development, improving the livelihoods of thousands of families and caring for the Earth through extensive training, crop production and the provision of livestock.
+HPSA, in partnership with others in transforming communities, achieving sustainable community development, improving the livelihoods of thousands of families and caring for the Earth.

+Our beginnings started with Heifer International.
 As the Spanish Civil War drew to a close, an American relief worker, Dan West, found himself forced to decide which poor refugee children would get the meagre cups of milk he was handing out.
 Realising that this kind of aid could never be enough, he started an organisation dedicated to giving poor families livestock so that they could feed their own children, instead of relying on handouts - a cow instead of a cup.
 The first shipment of cows was sent from the US to Puerto Rico in 1944.
 Now, early 70 years later, Heifer and HPSA are still helping poor families to become small farmers so that they can feed and support their families.
-Since it first started, Heifer International has assisted more than 18.5 million families in over 125 countries, including 4000 in South Africa.
+Since it first started, Heifer International has assisted more than 18.5 million families in over 125 countries.